Skip to main content

 note

 Be sure that you are able to connect to the backend object storage for Databend from local BendSQL directly.
-If not, then you need to specify the --set presigned_url_disabled=1 option to disable the presigned url feature.
+If not, you need to specify the --set presigned_url_disabled=1 option to disable the presigned url feature.

 Step 3.
 Verify Loaded Data